 Lisa has been teaching for nearly 20 years in Cumbria.
 She began her career in Early Years and Key Stage One but has been based in Key Stage Two for the last 10 years before taking up her first headship at Tebay in September 2018.

 Lisa’s specialisms are Pastoral and SEN and she has a keen interest in the welfare and progress of children.
 She firmly believes that her job is to nurture well-rounded children with a range of talents beyond the curriculum.

 Julie is a very active member of the community and is involved in many local groups and fundraising committees, including the Friends of Tebay School.

 Julie has lived in the Tebay area all her life and attended Tebay Primary School herself, before going on to Kirkby Stephen Grammar School.
 Her A Levels in chemistry and biology gave her a love of science which has led to her current job working as a Q.A.
 Technician in the laboratory at Princes Ltd.

-Rachel Lowis, Parent LAB member
+Rachel Lowis - Parent LAB member (Safeguarding member)

-Rachel's professional experience is as a Probation Officer having worked for the National Probation Service for the last 12 years.
 She hopes to bring her skills and knowledge of safeguarding to the role of LAB Member.
 She also has a keen interest in anti-bullying policy, child mental health and the development of effective practice around intervention and response to bullying.